dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

       - [Installing OpenJDK Java 8 on Debian 10](#installing-openjdk-java-8-on-debian-10)
   - [More references](#more-references)

+*Last updated Febuary 24, 2020 - suggestions to improve these instructions welcome*

 *With thanks to the [Rocker Project](https://www.rocker-project.org/) for R on Docker, Indiana University and the National Science Foundation